Projects

 Conitnue reading below...

 Earth no longer pulls us toward itself.
-We no longer can step on its surface.
-In order to survive in this world we had to figure out how to move around the space that surrounded us.
-Since we no longer could easily walk out of our buildings without falling “up” we had to invent a system of circulation.
+We can no longer step on its surface.
+To survive in this world, we had to figure out how to navigate the space that surrounded us.
+Since we could no longer easily walk out of our buildings without falling “up,” we had to invent a system of circulation.
 First, we used buildings and poles as a point of attachment for our circulation systems.
-Soon we realized that buildings and manmade objects will eventually get ripped off the ground once you put more weight on it.
-We had to figure out another way of moving around.
+Soon, we realized that buildings and man-made objects will eventually be ripped off the ground once more weight is added to them.
+We had to find an alternative way to move around.
 Trees belong to the surface of the Earth.
-Trees are rooted into the ground and did not lose their gravity.
+Trees are rooted into the ground and do not lose their gravity.
 They still belonged.
 We started using trees as points of attachment for our circulation systems.
 There were not enough trees in the cities, so we started planting more.
-We planted trees on roads, sidewalks, and everywhere else.
+We planted trees on roads, sidewalks, and in every other place.
 Trees grew tall and wide.
-We had to be careful with the materials we selected for walking surfaces of our circulation systems.
-Materials had to be permeable to not cast heavy shadows on the surface of the ground and light.
+We had to be careful with the materials we selected for the walking surfaces of our circulation systems.
+Materials had to be permeable to avoid casting heavy shadows on the ground surface and light.
 Our survival depended on trees receiving enough sunlight.
 We also had to be strategic and careful about how much weight we put on the circulation systems.
 We had to walk in small groups so that the weight of us did not cause a tree to be ripped from the ground.
 We learned how to live in cities with no gravity.
-For some time… But soon we realized that cities are no longer safe for us to live in.
+For some time… However, we soon realized that cities are no longer safe for us to live in.

 Man and ground are no longer one.

 The trees and plants started to populate city streets, spreading their roots deep into the ground.
 As a result of heavy vegetation it became unsafe to live in cities.
-Sidewalks and roads started to crack, breaking, detaching and shooting up into the sky destroying our circulation systems.
-With time buildings fell apart piece by piece and flew into space.
-It became unsafe to live inside of buildings in a city.
+Sidewalks and roads started to crack, break, detach, and shoot up into the sky, destroying our circulation systems.
+With time, buildings fell apart piece by piece and flew into space.
+It became unsafe to live in buildings within a city.
 We had to leave.
-We had to move to forests, away from cities and the deteriorating conditions.
-We planted more trees and moved further into the outskirts.
-Planting, building, and relocating.
+We had to move to forests, away from towns and the deteriorating conditions.
+We planted more trees and moved further into the outskirts—planting, building, and relocating.

 We live in a forest now.
-A forest that we cherish and preserve, it helps us to stay here.
+A forest that we cherish and preserve.
+The forest helps us stay here on Earth.
 Our houses are attached to tree trunks.
 Our homes are minimal and lightweight.
 We don’t own furniture, we don’t need any.
-The gravity is reversed for us, the sunlight enters our homes though the floor and we had to adjust our homes accordingly.
-Every day we wake up thankful for still being here.
-Every day we hold on to Earth that no longer wants us, no longer wants to receive our bodies.
+The gravity is reversed for us; the sunlight enters our homes through the floor, and we have to adjust our homes accordingly.
+Every day, we wake up thankful for still being here.
+Every day, we hold on to Earth that no longer wants us, no longer wants to receive our bodies.
 Every day we hope.
-We hope that maybe someday the Earth will forgive us.
+We hope that maybe someday, the Earth will forgive us.